tw4qa/sw2at-tw/README.md

 `bundle install`

-Create your own TestWorld class
+Create your own TestWorld class.

+"AppTestWorld" is a name of your Swat::TestWorld subclass, you can pass any name here.

 `rails g swat:test_world:install AppTestWorld`

-Edit your new class in [Rails.root]/lib/swat/AppTestWorld.rb Add Methods:
+Edit your new class in Rails.root/lib/swat/AppTestWorld.rb Add Methods:
 ```ruby
   def init_situation